farmOS/farmOS/docs/development/api.md

 The following describes more of the details necessary for using OAuth2 for authentication with a farmOS server.

+### Scopes

-OAuth Scopes included with farmOS:
+OAuth Scopes define different levels of permission.
+Two scopes are included with
+farmOS:

 * `user_access`: This allows full user access to the farmOS server.
 With this scope, a third party can do anything the farmOS user account has permission to do.
 * `farm_info`: Allows access to data at `/farm.json`

+### Clients

+In order to connect to farmOS via OAuth2, there must be a "client" configured on the server that corresponds to the client that will be making the requests.
+This is necessary so that tokens can be revoked from specific clients.

 The core `farm_api` module comes with a `farm_api_development` module that can be enabled for testing different OAuth authorization flows.
 For the purposes